jamesdabbs/jamesdabbs.github.io/_posts/2015-01-14-exploring-objectspace.md

 title: 'Exploring ObjectSpace'
 date: 2015-01-14 04:03:39
 tags:
-- 'test'
+- 'Technical'
-- 'thing'
+- 'Hacks'
-- 'Thing with spaces in it'
+- 'Introspection'
-image: /assets/images/mbp2.jpg
+- 'TracePoint'
 ---
 I recently had a very interesting conversation with [Chris Hoffman](https://twitter.com/yarmiganosca) at [DCRUG](http://www.meetup.com/dcruby), talking about how to explore the object graph of a highly complex Rails app.
 I've been mulling over some of his ideas and found myself with a few hours to kill on a flight from Austin, so I dug in and did the following rather enjoyable bit of spelunking.